sabinabains/dsc-phase-1-project/README.md

 ## Data

-Data is sourced from The Numbers ans IMDB.
+Data is sourced from The Numbers and IMDB.
+Using the movie title and release year, we are able to create a unique key to merge box office data with movie descriptor data.

 * [IMDB](https://www.imdb.com/)
 * [The Numbers](https://www.the-numbers.com/)